JulianOstmo/connect-4-a-team/docs/BACKLOG.md

 ```
 GIVEN a grid with discs
 AND Player 1 has their turn
-WHEN they take their turn
+THEN they choose a column
-THEN they choose a position
+AND they take their turn
-AND they choose a column with no space
+THEN they choose a column with no space
 AND game displays an error message 'Column Full!'
 AND the turn remains with them
 ```